 Last week when I was just about to start my Storytelling Workshop at leading Hospital in Singapore my key point of contact says, “Sorry, we have had a new change introduced last week.
 So, two of the participants can’t join as they are busy cascading the change initiative ”

-It is then I showed them these two emails that I had received from doctors who have engaged with the learning in the past.
+It is then I showed them these two emails that I had received from doctors who have engaged with storytelling in the past.
 These are great learners who did something with the learning and made the change happen.
 They did not just learn storytelling they applied it.

 “Attached is a speech I delivered in Parliament on 19 Jan 2015.
 It’s gone ‘viral’ on the internet – Red Sports published it in full and has already garnered >116,000 views (by far the highest in the site’s history, with the next highest coming in at around 5,000 views).
 Posted it on my FB and the number of shares hit the roof.
 I’m surprised because the speech is 2,200 words – I thought that people on social media have short attention span and they don’t read anything if they have to scroll down and if there are no videos or pictures.
 Radio, TV, print, social media all picked up on it.